maryplank/SAP003-cipher/README.md

 4. Choose an operation
 YOu can, then, cipher or decipher the text you entered.
 *For the curious ones:* cipher will add the key value to the alphabet letters, ignoring non-alphabetical characters.
 Decipher will decrease the key value from the letters.
-Inputing a negative key will work the other way around.

 5. See your secret code!
 See your secret or not-so-secret-anymore message show up at the bottom text-box.
 Copy it to send an encripted message or just read the decripted message.